 6.Configure the remaining settings to suit your needs.
 Once you have completed configuring the map settings, click the “Done” button.
 Once you are at the page interface again, click the “Save Draft” button again.

 In my next article, we will learn how to set up an RSS feed on your website using Google Feedburner.
 This will allow your audience to subscribe by email to receive all new posts from your blog.
 Because Google Feedburner requires numerous steps, the entire article will be devoted to installing that service.

 Diane Penny is a full-stack Web designer, author, and blogger.
-For more information on how to set up a professional website and stay up-to-date on current Web trends, use the Sign-up button above to subscribe to the "Tech Realm Newsletter."
-You can also find some great video tutorials on Web development by subscribing to the Diane Penny Web Design YouTube channel.
+For more information on how to set up a professional website and stay up-to-date on current Web trends, click the "Subscribe to Feed!" link for our RSS Feedburner feed.
+You may also use the “Sign-up” button above to subscribe to the "Tech Realm Newsletter."
+In addition, you will find some great video tutorials on Web design and development by following this link to the Diane Penny Web Design YouTube channel.